 - Whisk the yeast into warm water.
 Allow to sit for 1 minute.
 Whisk in salt, brown sugar, and melted butter.
 Slowly add 3 cups of flour, 1 cup at a time.
 Mix with a wooden spoon (or dough hook attached to stand mixer) until dough is thick.
 Add 3/4 cup more flour until the dough is no longer sticky.
 If it is still sticky, add 1/4 – 1/2 cup more, as needed.
 Poke the dough with your finger—if it bounces back, it is ready to knead.

-- Turn the dough out onto a floured surface.
-Knead the dough for 3 minutes and shape into a ball.
+- Shape the kneaded dough into a ball.
 Cover lightly with a towel and allow to rest for 10 minutes.
 (Meanwhile, I like to get the water + baking soda boiling as instructed in step 6.)

 - Preheat oven to 400°F (204°C).
 Line 2 baking sheets with parchment paper or silicone baking mats.
 Silicone baking mats are highly recommended over parchment paper.
 If using parchment paper, lightly spray with nonstick spray or grease with butter.
 Set aside.

-- With a sharp knife or pizza cutter, cut dough into 1/3 cup sections.
+- With a sharp knife or pizza cutter, cut dough into 1/3 cup sections (about 75g each).

 - Roll the dough into a 20-22 inch rope.
 Form a circle with the dough by bringing the two ends together at the top of the circle.
-Twist the ends, then bring them towards yourself and press them down into a pretzel shape.
+Twist the ends together.
+Bring the twisted ends back down towards yourself and press them down to form a pretzel shape.

-- (This step is optional, but promises a chewier pretzel and helps provide that traditional soft pretzel taste.
-See recipe note.)
-Bring baking soda and 9 cups of water to a boil in a large pot.
+- Bring baking soda and 9 cups of water to a boil in a large pot.
 Drop 1-2 pretzels into the boiling water for 20-30 seconds.
 Any more than that and your pretzels will have a metallic taste.
 Using a slotted spatula, lift the pretzel out of the water and allow as much of the excess water to drip off.
 Place pretzel onto prepared baking sheet.
 Sprinkle each with coarse sea salt.
 Repeat with remaining pretzels.
 If desired, you can cover and refrigerate the boiled/unbaked pretzels for up to 24 hours before baking in step 7.